 - 8 to 10 finely minced garlic cloves

-- 4 tablespoons of oil mixed with 2 tablespoons of annatto seeds
+- 2 tablespoons annatto seeds

-- 2 cups of canned crushed tomatoes
+- 2 cups canned crushed tomatoes (1 15-ounce can)

-- 1 cup of Spanish pimento stuffed olives
+- 1 cup Spanish pimento-stuffed olives

-- ¼ cup of chopped fresh cilantro
+- ¼ cup chopped fresh cilantro + more for garnish

-- 2 teaspoons of ground cumin
+- 2 teaspoons ground cumin

-- ½ teaspoon of ground coriander
+- ½ teaspoon ground coriander

-- 3 cups of basmati rice
+- 3 cups basmati or any long grain rice

-- 1 cup of peas
+- 1 cup peas

 - sea salt and cracked fresh pepper to taste

-Season the chicken parts on all sides with salt and pepper.
+- Season the chicken parts on all sides with salt and pepper.

-In a separate large rondeaux or pot add in the 4 tablespoons of oil and annatto seeds and cook over low for 30 seconds or until the color comes out.
+- In a separate large rondeau or saucepan, add the remaining 2 tablespoons of oil with the annatto seeds and cook over low for 30 seconds or until the color comes out.

-Add in the tomatoes and stew for 3 to 4 minutes before adding in the olives, cilantro, cumin, coriander, rice, peas and 6 cups of the chicken stock that the chicken parts are braising in, along with salt and pepper and stir until combined.
+- Add in the tomatoes and stew for 3 to 4 minutes before adding in the olives, cilantro, cumin, coriander, rice, peas, and the 6 cups of chicken stock that the chicken parts are braising in, along with salt and pepper, and stir until combined.

-Add the braised chicken parts over top, place a lid on and cook for 25 to 30 minutes over low heat until the rice is tender and has absorbed most of the liquid.
+- Add the braised chicken parts over top, place a lid on and cook for 25 to 30 minutes over low heat until the rice is tender and has absorbed most of the liquid.